hadigilan/LASSO/README.md

 2) A real data to show the applicability of the LASSO in finance

 # The PwerPoint file
-There is a short review on the LASSO theory and R programming.
+There is a short review on LASSO theory and R programming.